Home

 VACCINES FOR CHILDREN:

-The FDA and the CDC authorized Moderna’s and Pfizer’s COVID-19 reduced-dose vaccines and boosters for the youngest children, six months through 5 years.
-The FDA advisory panel of independent scientists voted 21 to 0 on June 16 to authorize the vaccine and the CDC voted to authorize June 17.
-Parents can call their pediatricians, or go to Vaccines.gov to find locations offering the children’s COVID vaccine.
+The FDA and the CDC authorized Moderna’s and Pfizer’s COVID-19 new vaccines for the children, six months and older.
+Parents can call their pediatricians, or go to vaccines.gov to find locations offering children’s COVID vaccine.

 VACCINES AND PREGNANCY:

-Infants whose mothers received two doses of an mRNA coronavirus vaccine during pregnancy are less likely to be admitted to the hospital for Covid-19 in the first six months of life, According to a new study from the CDC.
+Infants whose mothers received the coronavirus vaccine during pregnancy are less likely to be admitted to the hospital for Covid-19 in the first six months of life, according to a new study from the CDC.

 The CDC issued an advisory urging pregnant individuals, those planning pregnancies, or are.currently breastfeeding to get vaccinated as soon as possible, The CDC went on to warn that there is an increased risk for adverse pregnancy and neonatal outcomes, including severe illness and death for infected pregnant and recently pregnant people, plus heightened risk of preterm and stillbirths for the infants.The American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM), the two leading organizations representing specialists in obstetric care, recommend that all pregnant individuals be vaccinated against COVID-19.